-The first day of summer may not officially officially be here, but Memorial Day weekend is upon us, which means one thing to us.
+The first day of summer has past and 4th of July is here already, which means one thing to us.
 It’s time to eat ice cream on the regular right through fall.
 Sure, you could do a cup or a cone if vendors are open near you, but if they’re not, or you’re bored, consider all the other ways you can consume one of the best foods in the world.
 Cool, creamy, velvety, and custom-tailored thanks to an abundance of neat recipes out there, ice cream is the jam.
 Here’s how to eat more of it!

 When was the last time you took the brownie pan out of the oven, hot as can be, and just evened out the edges a bit with a knife?
 Did you perhaps take care of the “errors” yourself?
 Did you add a spoonful of vanilla ice cream from the freezer?
 The best, right?
-There’s nothing in the world like fudgy chocolate brownies or flourless chocolate cake with a scoop of ice cream on top.
-That’s why we are so delighted with these brownie “bowls.”
-Fill them with ice cream, frozen yogurt, sorbet or even whipped cream.
-They’re Goldtouch® Nonstick, so your cakes or brownies should emerge perfectly intact.
-Make an instant brownie sundae, and win the next birthday party without breaking a sweat.
+There’s nothing in the world like fudgy chocolate brownies or flourless chocolate cake paired with a scoop of ice cream.
+That’s why we sometimes like to stick with the classics—in this case, layers of fudgy not quite cake, not quite brownie encasing cool ice cream.
+These chocolatey layers bake to the perfect dimensions in a pan created specifically for them.
+Fill them with ice cream, frozen yogurt or sorbet.

 Celebrating a big anniversary or birthday but don’t want to sweat dessert?
 We’ve got you: Make these chocolate-coated ice cream truffles, and live forever.
 OK, maybe not, but consider how wonderful it will feel to do the work this Sunday afternoon, taking a few minutes to toast nuts, scoop and freeze ice cream balls, and drizzle them in chocolate and toasted nuts, and enjoy them on Saturday night!
 It’s the sort of planning hack that will delight busy adults as well as kids.
 Pro tip: We particularly love the combo of milk chocolate and buttery pistachios.